frederikmoellers/tuxedo-module-signing/README.md

 ```
 ./one-time-setup
 ```
 3. Make sure the DKMS sources are installed.
-The package's name is `tuxedo-keyboard`.
+The package's name is `tuxedo-drivers`.
 4. On every kernel upgrade, run
 ```
 ./tuxedo-sign